-Appeal to the American Conscience Spps, fold-out format, demy 4to, Spokesman A 1966 statement on the war in Vietnam2.00 book should provoke much debate in the growing literature of Bertrand Russell."
-A review of this item by Harry Ruja is in Russell: 33-344.00
+Appeal to the American Conscience Spps, fold-out format, demy 4to, Spokesman A 1966 statement on the war in Vietnam2.00

 The Incompatible Prophecies: An Essay on Science and Liberty in the Political Writings of Bertrand Russell by Louis Greenspan.
-Stiff wraps, Mosaic Press "Written in a distintive, lucid style and based on exhaustive research, this back should provoke much dobate in the graving literative.
+Stiff wraps, Mosaic Press Written in a distintive, lucid style and based on exhaustive research, this book should provoke much debate in the growing literature of Bertrand Russell."
+A review of this item by Barry Ruja is in Russell: 33-344.00